-- As indicated above, unacceptable behaviour will be reported to parents via behaviour cards and in the case of a serious incident, the parents of the child concerned will be contacted by letter or telephone and asked to make an appointment with the Key Stage Leader, Assistant Head, Deputy Head or Head Teacher. - A child who partakes in serious acts of aggression, is verbally abusive towards another pupil or member of staff, or who refuses to follow the instructions of a member of staff, will be referred immediately to the Assistant/Deputy Head Teacher or Head Teacher. - Problem situations will be resolved at the earliest opportunity. - All behaviour incidents are recorded on CPOMS by the member of staff dealing with the event.
+- As indicated above, unacceptable behaviour will be reported to parents via behaviour cards and in the case of a serious incident, the parents of the child concerned will be contacted by letter or telephone and asked to make an appointment.
+In the first instance, this will be with the Class Teacher.
+If the behaviour does not improve, this will be escalated to one of the Assistant Head Teachers, then the Senior Assistant Head Teacher and finally, if the inappropriate behaviour continues, the Co Head Teachers. - A child who partakes in serious acts of aggression, is verbally abusive towards another pupil or member of staff, or who refuses to follow the instructions of a member of staff, will be referred immediately to one of the Assistant Head Teachers.
+This may be escalated further to the Senior Assistant Head Teacher and finally to the Co Head Teachers, if necessary. - Problem situations will be resolved at the earliest opportunity. - All behaviour incidents are recorded on CPOMS by the member of staff dealing with the event.